Innovation Grant Awarded to Fund Student Support Services

 A $3,500 grant from the National Association of Student Personnel Administrators (NASPA) Innovation Grants Program will fund student support services for first-generation students.

 Located in the Third World House classroom, Obie Xing is a new student support hub that links the residential experience with resources that foster student success.

 In February 2019, The Obie Xing program earned a $3,500 grant awarded to Assistant Vice President Adrian Bautista and Assistant Dean of Students Brook Escobedo.
 The Innovation Grants Program supports innovation, exploration, and development that promotes student learning and success.
-It is funded by the National Association of Student Personnel Administrators.
+The National Association of Student Personnel Administrators provides the funding.